MedinaBandic/Sentiment-Analysis-of-Movie-Reviews/README.txt

-Data for this project is in folder aclImdb.
+Data for this project is taken fro IMDB website.
 (For all other information about data there is README - data file where it also says wherethe dta is taken from.)

 There are three files with code: